-If someone engages in non-suicidal self-injury, the kind we think is a mental illness, the most likely way it gets categorized is as a symptoms of Borderline Personality Disorder.
+If someone engages in non-suicidal self-injury, the kind we think is a mental illness, the most likely way it gets categorized is as a symptom of Borderline Personality Disorder.
 Sometimes it is a symptom of Borderline Personality Disorder or Borderline traits, sometimes not.
-Borderline Personality disorder is the only mental health condition that lists both suicide and Nonsuicidal self-injury as symptoms despite the high or increased rates of self-harm in other disorders like depression, bipolar and alcohol use disorders.
-First the things Nonsuicidal self-injury is not and then what we or I think it is.
+Borderline Personality disorder is the only mental health condition that lists both suicide and Nonsuicidal self-injury as symptoms despite the high or increased rates of self-harm in other disorders like depression, bipolar, and alcohol use disorders.
+First, the things Nonsuicidal self-injury is not and then what we or I think it is.

 What Non-suicidal self-injury is not.